Backup-Gits/fix-widevine-and-ffmpeg-opera-browser/README.md

   All libffmpeg.so files found in the chromium-ffmpeg- * folders work, feel free to shrink anyone!

 ### Finishing
-  After all this, save the edited files and restart your opera so that all modifications are effective
+  After all this, save the edited files and restart your opera so that all modifications are effective.